Rittika1465/PowerPuffs_EC108A/README.md

-Thank you for choosing the AoT Campus Tour App!
+Thank you for choosing the AoT Campus Tour Website!
 We trust you'll have a delightful and informative experience discovering the vibrant landscape of our academy.